Lopez, Dozier lead Royals to 3-0 win over Marlins

+MIAMI (AP) — Jorge Lopez did a two-month stint in the bullpen, and now the right-hander is performing like the pitcher who earned a spot in the starting rotation at the beginning of the season.

-MIAMI (AP) — Jorge Lopez pitched six innings of four-hit ball and Hunter Dozier homered, leading the Kansas City Royals to a 3-0 victory over the Miami Marlins on Friday night.
+Lopez pitched six innings of four-hit ball and Hunter Dozier homered, leading the Kansas City Royals to a 3-0 victory over the Miami Marlins on Friday night.

+“I just kept it simple, guys helped me out so much,” Lopez said.
+“I just attacked the hitters and stuck with the plan.”

 Lopez (3-7) struck out six in his longest outing since May 3, when went seven innings against Detroit.
+He lost his first six decisions before being moved to the bullpen June 5.

+“He went through phases when he wasn’t very good,” Royals manager Ned Yost.
+“We put him in the ‘pen and gave him another opportunity as a starter.
+He has stepped up and taken advantage of the opportunity.”

 Whit Merrifield and Ryan O’Hearn each had two hits and an RBI for the Royals, who have won five of six.